socketio/socket.io-website/source/get-started/basic-crud-application.md

 ### Event handler

-Let's focus on the ̀`createTodo` handler now, in the `lib/todo-management/todo.handlers.ts` file:
+Let's focus on the `createTodo` handler now, in the `lib/todo-management/todo.handlers.ts` file:

 First, we retrieve the Socket instance: